 Another important advisor will be your financial aid advisor.
 Understanding your financial options and limitations is essential, as money is the barrier most often cited by students who don't follow through on their plans to study away.
 The Financial Aid Associate Director, Travis Osburn, is very familiar with study away issues and is a good place to start.

-Finally, the Study Away Coordinator, Heather Davis, will be your advisor throughout the study away process.
+Finally, the Study Away Coordinator, Sarah Rogers, will be your advisor throughout the study away process.
 The Coordinator assists with program selection, all applications and predeparture paperwork, concerns and issues encountered while studying away and returnee issues and paperwork.

 In order to make the most of your meeting, please come prepared with some thoughts about your preferences relative to the following factors: